Forecast for the Skyline Area Mountains

 Issued by Brett Kobernik on

-Today's avalanche danger on the Manti Skyline is MODERATE.
+The overall avalanche danger on the Manti Skyline is MODERATE today.

 Low